lukepolson/PHYS326_NUMERICAL/_episodes/06-tutorial6.md

 $$ \frac{4 \pi R}{\mu_0 m} \Phi = 2 \pi \int_{0}^{1} \left(\frac{-3(h/R)^2}{((r/R)^2+(h/R)^2)^{5/2}} + \frac{1}{((r/R)^2+(h/R)^2)^{3/2}} \right) \frac{r}{R} d\left(\frac{r}{R}\right) $$

 # Part 2
-> Write a function that allows you to determine the magnetic flux through the current loop $$\Phi$$ at some time $$t$$ and for some proportionality constant $$n$$.
-You will need to be extra careful; remember that at certain times the magnetic sphere intersects the plane $$z=0$$ and thus the magnetic field is given by two different expressions depending on whether or not you are inside the magnet or not.
+> Write a function to determine $$\Phi(t)$; recall the piecewise form of the function above.
 Find the magnetic flux at 1000 time points from when the magnetic sphere goes from $$(0, 0, 2R)$$ to $$(0, 0, -2R)$$ for a few differnt values on $$n$$.
 Take the negative derivative to determine the EMF induced in the coil.
 Plot both the magnetic flux and the EMF as a function of time.
 Compare these plots to Figure 7.23 in Griffith's.
 Do the plots look different?
 Why?

 First we import the packages we need